Best things to do in Zaragoza

 A place I always like to visit in any city is its main market.
 That’s why, when you visit Zaragoza, I recommend you visit the Central Market of Zaragoza.
 The market was designed by the Aragonese architect Felix Navarro Perez and inaugurated in 1903.
 In 1978, it was named a national historic monument and in 1982, a site of cultural interest.

 I think the building itself is beautiful.
-Head inside to discover all the food stalls and experience the day-to-day life of the locals.
+Head inside to discover all the food stalls, have something to eat or drink and experience the day-to-day life of the locals.

 15. Plaza del Justicia, a lesser known place

-If you have several days to visit Zaragoza, you can also visit some interesting places around the city.
+💡 If you have several days to spend in the city and its surroundings, you can also visit some interesting places nearby.
 In this article, I recommend some of the best day trips from Zaragoza.

 In the following map of Zaragoza, I have marked all the tourist attractions that I have mentioned in this article.
 In addition, I have also marked the hotels that I recommend with their respective Booking links.